All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Fontanile di Pio IX

-In his book covering the friaries of Rome, Giuseppe Vasi did not show S. Maria sopra Minerva, the most important Dominican convent, but he preferred to focus on S. Sabina, a convent and church associated with St. Dominic's stay in Rome and on the far away friary of S. Maria del Rosario sul Monte Mario which was assigned to the Dominicans at the beginning of the XVIIIth century.
+In his 1756 book covering the friaries of Rome, Giuseppe Vasi did not show S. Maria sopra Minerva, the church of the main Dominican convent, but he preferred to focus on S. Sabina, a convent and church associated with St. Dominic's stay in Rome, and on the far away friary of S. Maria del Rosario sul Monte Mario which was assigned to the Dominicans at the beginning of the XVIIIth century.

 Vasi probably liked the new design of the building by Filippo Raguzzini.

 The view is taken from the green dot in the late XIXth century map below.
 In the description below the plate Vasi made reference to: 1) S. Maria del Rosario; 2) Cappella del SS.
 Crocifisso and Villa Mellini.
 The small map shows also 3) S. Lazzaro in Borgo; 4) Casale Strozzi; 5) Villa Massimo alla Balduina; 6) S. Francesco d'Assisi a Monte Mario aka S. Onofrio di Campagna; 7) Fontanile di Pio IX.

 (above) View of Monte Mario from Loggia di Paolo III in Castel Sant'Angelo in February 2010; (below) S. Maria del Rosario seen from Villa Mellini in December 2010

 Monte Mario is the hill which stands to the north of Prati di Castello, the meadows outside Porta Castello where the Romans had their picnics in the XVIIIth century.

 The hill has been regarded as part of the historical landscape of Rome and (exception made for a luxury hotel in the 1950s) it has been developed only on the side which is not visible from the city.